Nigeria vs DR Congo: NFF issues strong statement after FIFA ruling reports

 - The federation insists reports of a 3-0 win awarded by FIFA to the Super Eagles are false

-- The case remains under FIFA review with no official verdict yet, despite initial reports of a Monday ruling
+- The case remains under FIFA review with no official verdict yet, despite there were initial reports of a Monday ruling

 The Nigeria Football Federation has dismissed reports claiming that FIFA has already delivered a verdict on Nigeria’s protest against the Democratic Republic of the Congo over alleged ineligible players.